ricardobcl/Interval-Tree-Clocks/README.markdown

 Interval Tree Clocks can substitute both [Version Vectors](http://en.wikipedia.org/wiki/Version_vector) and [Vector Clocks](http://en.wikipedia.org/wiki/Vector_clock).

 Version Vectors are used to track data dependency among replicas.
-They are used in replicated file systems (such as [Coda](http://en.wikipedia.org/wiki/Coda_(file_system)) and in Cloud engines (such as Amazon Dynamo and Cassandra).
+They are used in replicated file systems (such as [Coda](http://en.wikipedia.org/wiki/Coda_(file_system))) and in Cloud engines (such as Amazon Dynamo and Cassandra).

 Vector Clocks track causality dependency between events in distributed processes.
-They are used in are used in group communication protocols (such as in the Spread toolkit), in consistent snapshots algorithms, etc.
+They are used in group communication protocols (such as in the Spread toolkit), in consistent snapshots algorithms, etc.

 ITCs can be used in all these settings and will excel in dynamic settings, i.e. whenever the number and set of active entities varies during the system execution, since it allows localized introduction and removal of entities.
 Before ITCs, the typical strategy to address these dynamic settings was to implement the classical vectors as mappings from a globally unique id to an integer counter.
 The drawback is that unique ids are not space efficient and that if the active entities change over time (under churn) the state dedicated to the mapping will keep growing.
 This has lead to ad-hoc pruning solutions (e.g. in Dynamo) that can introduce errors and compromise causality tracking.